A guide to setting up permission and granting access to a virtual data room

 Available on higher-tier plans, this lets you create groups (for example, "Investor Group A" or "Legal Team") and assign permissions to the group rather than to individuals.
 When you add someone to the group, they automatically get all the group's permissions.

-This is useful when you have multiple investors doing simultaneous due diligence and they should all see the same things.
+This is useful when you have multiple parties doing simultaneous due diligence and they should all see the same things.

 VDR access grant